Kingxukai/linux/Documentation/input/gameport-programming.rst

 	void *port_data;

-A private pointer for free use in the gameport driver.
-(Not the joystick driver!)
+A private pointer for free use in the woke gameport driver.
+(Not the woke joystick driver!)

 ::